Guide to finding a job for over 60s

 Before you start looking for jobs, spend some time working on your CV.

 Did you know?
-In the UK, the average job advert receives around 25 applications, and recruiters only spend about 6-7 seconds looking at a CV before deciding whether to shortlist the candidate for an interview.
+In the UK, the average job advert receives around 25 applications, and recruiters only spend about 6 to 7 seconds looking at a CV before deciding whether to shortlist the candidate for an interview.

 So, whether you have an existing CV or you need to create one from scratch, a good CV is essential to getting a job.